dapoadedire/trendhub/README.md

 - Users can view the total price and the total number of items in the cart.
 - Users can save and remove items to a wishlist.
 - Users can view the total number of items in the wishlist.
+- Users can checkout and make payments using Paystack.

 ## Tech Stack